vaishnavisharmasdl-design/apnacollege-demo/README.md

 # apnacollege-demo
-thos is my first resporitory.
+this is my first resporitory.
 <br>
 author - vaishnavi sharma